-We were recently joined by three experienced CFOs – Corinne Hua, Chris Sands, and Marc Zablatsky for an online panel session titled “Spend Management and Driving Growth in 2020”.
+In a recent episode of the podcast, three experienced CFOs – Corinne Hua, Chris Sands, and Marc Zablatsky talk to us about “Spend Management and Driving Growth in 2020”.

-- How to monitor spend and budgets effectively to extend your runway
+- Monitoring spend and budgets effectively to extend your runway

-- How to establish a spending policy that is at once fair but catches spend leakage
+- Establishing a spending policy that is fair but catches spend leakage

-- How to increase internal controls through an approval process around spend, and how to approach change management to get your team on board
+- Approaching change management to get your team on board

 Here are a few of the top-level takeaways:

-“How is efficiency driven through an organization?
+“How does an organization drive efficiency?
 It’s really around standardization, in my opinion.

 Chris Sands, CFO of Mineraltree, on how to leverage a downturn as an opportunity to drive efficiencies